askvictor/PyOS/README.md

 * Console access provides an interactive ipython prompt.

 The following OS operations will need to have translated into Python (or libs found)
-* Network configuration and information
+* Network configuration and information, including wired and wireless
 * Power functionality (sleep, reset, poweroff)
+* Time functionality, including ntp
 * Watchdog
 * SSH configuration - remote debugging will be done via ssh
 * Recurring tasks - this could be an abstraction of cron, or using another task queue such as Celery